 “Since myonuclei are the synthetic engine of muscle fibers, retaining them should enable muscle size and strength to recover more quickly after one of these insults, and help to explain the phenomenon of muscle memory.”

-Finally, it takes less training to maintain the muscle you already have than it takes to build more.
+If you want to retain as much muscle as possible during those times when you’re not able to make it to the gym, it’s worth remembering that it takes less training to maintain the muscle you already have than it takes to build more.

 While building muscle as fast as humanly possible is likely to require a higher volume of training, just keeping things ticking over takes a lot less work.

 It’s a similar story when it comes to cardio and maintaining your current fitness level.

 In well-trained endurance athletes, VO2max, a measure of cardiovascular fitness, can drop by around 5% after just 15 days of inactivity .

 The longer the detraining period lasts, the worse it gets.